 Salesforce is the most trusted name in the world of CRM software.
 Salesforce has taken customizability to the next level by allowing its customers to choose between two different user interfaces: Salesforce Lightning, and Salesforce Classic.

 Salesforce Classic as the name suggests is the original and older version whereas Salesforce Lightning is the new version that carries several new features that aren’t available with ‘Classic’.
 What’s new in Salesforce Lightning?
 Salesforce Lightning is the latest version of the salesforce org’s interface.
 The intuitive and intelligent design will empower users to navigate the platform seamlessly and work with greater efficiency.
 This will influence better decisions and help teams to close more deals From Campaign, Leads, Contacts, and Accounts to Opportunity, Pricebook, and Products, etc everything has been re-organized to provide a modern visual appeal.
-The intent behind redesigning the interface was to make the tool,as well as the data more accessible to Sales Reps so that they can close more deals that too quickly.
-Let’s take a quick look at the Opportunity display screens images displayed below to draw a clear comparison between the two versions i.e. Salesforce classic and Salesforce Lightning:
+The intent behind redesigning the interface while migrating from Salesforce Classic to Lightning was to make the tool, as well as the data, more accessible to Sales Reps so that they can close more deals—faster.
+Let’s take a quick look at the Opportunity display screens shown below to draw a clear comparison between the two versions, i.e., Salesforce Classic and Salesforce Lightning.

 Salesforce Lightning Screen